AlexSacMorane/MY_PFDEM_2G_2D/README.md

 ## Technical description
 The PFDEM is a discussion between phase-field (PF) simulation and discrete element modelization (DEM).
 Even if those formulations are different, they can collaborate with data exchange.

 The [phase-field theory](https://en.wikipedia.org/wiki/Phase-field_model) is based on the mesh of the sample and grains are represented by a phase variable (= 1 if the node is a grain, = 0 else).
 This formulation transmit to the DEM the shape of the grain.
 Hence, a grain detection algorithm is used to extract the shape from the phase field.
-In this case, no information about the solute is needed as it is assumed the solute is instantaneously evacuated.
+In this case, information about the solute is needed as the solute is tracked.

 The [discrete element model](https://en.wikipedia.org/wiki/Discrete_element_method) does not need mesh and grains are represented by a list of planes (here potential blocks are assumed).
 The role of the DEM is to compute the position of the grains.
 Then, an algorithm is used to convert the grain position into a new phase-field.